10 reasons to use SharePoint for policy managementPolicy management and compliance is something every ...

 - Break up large chunks of texts with diagrams and flowcharts; remember a picture paints a thousand words.

 Ensure the SOP is tested by the people who will use it, and ensure comments are taken onboard and updated within the SOP wherever possible

 Step 8 - Ensure the SOP is available in a known location

-Most organisations have a standard repository location for SOP.
-Most commonly used is a SharePoint site either at department or organisation level.
+Most organizations have a standard repository location for SOP.
+Most commonly used is a SharePoint site either at department or organization level.